jessicale321/SolitaireTutorial/README.md

-Created by following tutorial by Megalomobile
+Complete solitaire game made with Unity by following tutorial by Megalomobile